miyurusankalpa/miyurublog/content/blog/route53-autoscaling-lambda-ddns/index.md

                 - aws.autoscaling
 ```

-In the end,the solution worked perfectly and it also kept the cost low.
+In the end, the solution worked perfectly and it also kept the cost low.